The 2L1S/1L2S Degeneracy for Two Microlensing Planet Candidates Discovered by the KMTNet Survey in 2017: Two Parameterizations of the 1L2S Interpretation

 These magnifications are superposed by weighting by the ratio of source fluxes, $q_{\rm flux} = F_{S_{2}}/F_{S_{1}}$.
 Then, the final magnification of the lensing light curve, ${\rm A}(t)$, is calculated as

-This model light curve in the magnification scale is converted to the flux scale of each data set for comparison to the observations using two additional parameters, $F_{S}$ and $F_{B}$ (similar to those of the 2L1S interpretation).
+This model light curve in the magnification scale is converted to the flux scale of each dataset for comparison to the observations using two additional parameters, $F_{S}$ and $F_{B}$ (similar to those of the 2L1S interpretation).
 These additional parameters are determined using the least-square fitting method.

 The merit of this A-type parameterization is that it is possible to directly guess the initial values of most parameters (except $q_{\rm flux}$) from the observed light curve.
 However, the A-type parameterization has a disadvantage that it is difficult to apply higher-order effects, especially the orbital motion of the binary-source system.